 Recognize the Symptoms

-There are common symptoms affiliated with a food sensitivity which helps you identify the source.
+There are common symptoms affiliated with a food sensitivity that helps you identify the source.
 Some of the symptoms to look out for are:

 - Dizziness and fatigue